koenhendriks/laraveldocker/README.md

 ```

-By using this configuration the application will be available on `my-app.test` and MySQL will have a user `userdb` who can login with the password `p4ssw0rd` and it will have access to the database table `appdb`.
+By using this configuration the application will be available on `application.test` and MySQL will have a user `userdb` who can login with the password `p4ssw0rd` and it will have access to the database table `appdb`.

 ## Logs